 Through an examination of native texts and periodicals, missionary sources and government records, this research will demonstrate how individual bodily practices were seen as a linchpin for effecting greater social changes.
 Western notions of modernity, and normative sexual practices influenced Indian reformers to transform such bodily practices in the interests of what they hoped to achieve, not only in their objectives of a progression towards modernity, but in the context of nationalism and the diverse notions of national identity within it.

-History of modern South Asia, gender, sexuality, and feminisms, nationalism, and the history of Islam in South Asia.
+History of modern South Asia, gender, sexuality, and feminisms, nationalism, the history of Islam in South Asia, minorities, race and religion.

 - PhD History, University of Warwick, 2016-2020